Skip to main content

 2. Can I target by firmographics?
 Company size, industry, revenue range, funding stage.
 These are the targeting dimensions that matter for B2B.
 Demographic targeting (age 25-54, household income $100K+) is a rough proxy at best.

-3. Does it integrate with my CRM or ABM platform?
+3. Can they work with your existing account lists and ABM data?
 CTV data is most valuable when it connects to your pipeline.
-Ask about integrations with Salesforce, HubSpot, 6sense, Demandbase, or whatever you use.
+Ask how they onboard your target accounts and what data formats they accept.
 If the CTV platform is an island, attributing results to revenue becomes manual and messy.

 4. Can I see account-level engagement?
 “Your campaign reached 50,000 households” is a consumer metric.
 For B2B, you need to know: which of my target accounts were reached?
 Which ones visited my website after exposure?
 Which ones are progressing through pipeline?
 If the platform can’t report at the account level, it can’t prove B2B value.